TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 ChangeLog
 ^^^^^^^^^

+2015-04-17 Tim Lochmüller <tim@fruit-lab.de>

+- Fix #6648 The explanation database table field should be emptied while an update

 2015-04-16  Tim Lochmüller <tim@fruit-lab.de>

 - [!!!]
 Create a command controller and mark the CLI and Tasks class as deprecated.
 The classes are removed in a few versions